htanjo/goldran/README.md

 ### [Babylon.js](https://www.babylonjs.com/)

 JavaScript framework that renders beautiful 3D contents in Web pages.
-The extensive features, documentation, demos, and forums are a big help.
+It has powerful features like PBR (Physically Based Rendering) as a 3D engine.
+Also, extensive documentations, online demos, and forums are a big help.
-I used Babylon.js for lighting, rendering, and playing animations.
+I used Babylon.js for lighting, rendering, post processing, and playing animations.

 ### [Blender](https://www.blender.org/)

-Integrated 3D graphics software provided free and open source.
+Integrated 3D graphics software provided for free and open source.
-Modeling, materials, and animation making was done in Blender.
+I used Blender for modeling, materials and animations making.
-3D data is exported in glTF format and imported with Babylon.js.
+3D data is exported in glTF file (.glb) and imported into HTML with Babylon.js.
+To reproduce realistic materials, I have installed [Fluent Materializer](https://blendermarket.com/products/fluent-materializer) and [Simplebake](https://blendermarket.com/products/simplebake---simple-pbr-and-other-baking-in-blender-2) addon.

 ### [React](https://react.dev/)

 One of the most popular Web UI frameworks.
-The 2D UI is implemented with React and its plugins, such as [react-spring](https://www.react-spring.dev/).
+The 2D UI is mainly implemented with React and its plugins, such as [react-spring](https://www.react-spring.dev/), [react-tooltip](https://react-tooltip.com/), and [react-i18next](https://react.i18next.com/).

 ### [virtual-scroll](https://github.com/ayamflow/virtual-scroll)